Follow the steps

 All truffles (Tuber sp.) need a phytosanitary certificate.

 To apply for a certificate you or your supplier should contact the relevant National Plant Protection Organisation (NPPO) in the country of origin.
-You'll find contact details on the International Plants Protection Convention (IPPC) website.
+You will find contact details on the International Plants Protection Convention (IPPC) website.

 If you have questions about phytosanitary certificates, contact the export agent or your NPPO contact.